mdesilva/AmazonFlexUnlimited/README.md

 These are both floats, and the sleep-time between two attempts is found by selecting a random number between the min and max values.

+## Stop script at certain time
+You can force the script to stop at a certain hour and minute by setting the "stopRunAt" setting in config.json to the desired time.

+E.g. if you want it to stop at 5:22PM, change "stopRunAt" from false to "17:22".

+If you do not want the script to stop at a certain time, set "stopRunAt" to false.

 ## More console output
 Every attempt, including its sleep-time, is now printed in the console.
 Disable this by setting "minimalConsoleOutput" to true.